 |Click for species-level tree|

 There is some uncertainty concerning whether the Emberiza buntings and American sparrows are sister clades, and that is why I have them in separate families.
 For example, Klicka et al. (2003) has Emberizidae embedded in the Icteridae while Passerellidae is sister to Parulidae.
 Taxonomy within Emberizidae follows Alström et al. (2008a), with Melophus and Latoucheornis included in Emberiza.
 They identify four major clades, which could be regarded as subgenera: Fringillaria, Melophus, Emberiza, and Schoeniclus (the last has priority over Cynchramus).
+There has been some adjustment of the phylogeny based on Ren et al. (2014).

 Should anyone feel inclined to further divide this genus, there are available names for the main subclades of these clades.
 For one such possibility, see the species-level tree for Emberiza.
 The groupings are in general agreement with the morphological groups of Byers et al. (1995).
 Their Yellowhammer group is subgenus Emberiza; the Rock Bunting group is Cia; the Ortolan Bunting group is Glycyspina; the House Bunting group and Golden-breasted bunting group are both clades within Fringillaria.
 Not all of Byers et al.'s species pairs are supported.
 The question marks on the tree indicate species not analyzed by Alström et al. (2008).
+The Socotra Bunting, Emberiza socotrana, was not included in Alström et al.'s analysis, but was analyzed by Schweizer and Kirwan (2014).

 Gosling's Bunting, Emberiza goslingi, has been split from Cinnamon-breasted Bunting, Emberiza tahapisi.
 See Olsson et al. (2013b).